-The concept of "sustainability" for ports is the integration of environmentally processes and management.
+The concept of "sustainability" for ports is the integration of environmentally friendly methods of port activities, processes and management.

 Sustainable development has emerged as a guiding principle of long-term global development, which includes economic development, social development and environmental protection.